lbfalvy/orchid/notes/new_macro_model.md

 - atom `MacRecurState` holds the recursion state
 - function `resolve_recur` finds all matches on a MacTree
   - type: `MacRecurState -> MacTree -> MacTree`
-  - use all macros to find all matches in the tree
+  - use all relevant macros to find all matches in the tree
+    - since macros must contain a locally defined token, it can be assumed that at the point that a constant is evaluated and all imports in the parent module have been resolved, necessarily all relevant macro rules must have been loaded
   - for each match
     - check for recursion violations
     - wrap the body in iife-s corresponding to the named values in the match state